SoftwareHeritage/swh-deposit/docs/getting-started.rst

                 --deposit-id 11 updated-je-suis-gpl.tar.gz

 * update a loaded deposit with a new version
-  - by using the external-id slug which will link the new deposit with its parent deposit
+  - by using the external-id with the --slug argument which will link the new deposit with its parent deposit

 .. code:: shell